ClumsyPenguin/ClumsyPenguin/README.md

 ## I'm a Fullstack Developer, and Electronics Engineer!

-- 🔭 I’m currently working on somethin cool!
-- 🌱 I’m currently learning everything 🤣 but mainly Vue and Fluttter
+- 🌱 I’m currently learning everything, but mainly Vue and Fluttter
-- 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to make my own PCB designs